Phonics and Teaching Reading

 We use the Letters and Sounds Phonics programme, Spelling Guidance from the New Curriculum, Phonics Bug and Grammar and Spelling Bug to support delivery of our Phonics Sessions.
 The Letters and Sounds programme is a DfE document which aims to develop children’s speaking and listening skills as well as prepare them for learning to read by increasing their phonic knowledge.
 It sets out a detailed and systematic programme for teaching phonic skills to children.

-In EYFS and KS1, these sessions are delivered twice daily for 20 minutes.
-Morning sessions are differentiated according to the needs of the children and afternoon sessions are taught as whole class, with some interleaved activities for independent learning.
-Each Phonics Session will consist of four parts: Rapid Recall, Teach, Practise, Apply.
+In EYFS and KS1, these sessions are delivered at least once daily for 20 minutes.
+Morning sessions are differentiated according to the needs of the children and afternoon sessions are taught as whole class, with some activities for independent learning.
+Each Phonics Session will consist of four parts: Review, Teach, Practise, Apply.
 These sessions will give daily opportunities for blending and segmenting.